winac/FYP/README.md

 Data used for the observation of bicausality in financial networks (financial stock prices of Boeing and Airbus) can be found in `financial-data-bicausal.csv`, the interpolated version of this data and which was used for the analysis can be found `financial-data-bicausal-interpolated.csv`

-All python code used can be found in the python notebook `fyp.ipynb`.
+All python code used can be found in the python notebook `FYP.ipynb`.

 ### GitHub Repository of Alexander Jarisch